-Best Liner Sock: Liner socks are divisive; either you like them or you don’t.
+Liner socks are divisive; either you like them or you don’t.
 Liners are thin, lightweight socks typically worn as a layer underneath regular hiking socks.
 Their purpose is to keep your feet dry by wicking away moisture and to prevent blisters by reducing the friction on your skin with an added layer.
-As with any layering system, everyone has a personal system and there’s no solution to suit all hikers, but if you are thinking of trying a liner, REI’s silk and nylon model is a solid place to start.
+As with any layering system, everyone has his or her own approach and there’s no solution to suit all hikers, but if you are thinking of trying a liner, REI’s silk and nylon model is a solid place to start.

 Materials: 55% spun silk, 44% nylon, 1% spandex